marcpaterno/devel-notes/conda.md

 When Homebrew updates Miniconda, all environments are then lost.
 As a result, I recommend using the *shell installer* for miniforge-conda; this does an installation under `$HOME` which automatic updates do not mangle.
 The installed version of `conda` can be updated with the usual `conda update conda` command.

+See below for another option: `mamba`, which is a potentially faster alternative implementation of `conda`.

 ## Creating a new installation to match an existing one

 I have found the most convenient way to create a new `conda` environment to match an existing one is to use: